-Any remaining entry fees will be divided and paid equally at ≥$150.
-For the example of 30 boats, 6th and 7th place would receive $163 each.
-Non-standard events outside of the points tournaments may have other payouts.
 Winners are responsible for any and all taxes on any money or prizes won.
-90% of all $150 entry fees will go directly to the prize payout.
+90% of all $150 entry fees will go directly to prize payouts (points and championship).
 The remaining 10% will support trail operating costs, including but not limited to equipment/resources, permits, insurance and Weigh-Master costs.
 The additional funds collected from non-member entries will be used for Empire Team Trail Championship payouts and/or other costs to support the trail at the Tournament Committee’s discretion.

 4. OFF LIMITS